marleyg/pfx/README.md

 - [Microsoft Entra Id](https://www.microsoft.com/en-us/security/business/microsoft-entra)
 - [Microsoft Power Platform](https://powerplatform.microsoft.com/en-us/)

+See the [FAQ](./docs/faq.md) for more information about the Pathfinder Framework and what conformance to PACT means for the Microsoft Cloud for Sustainability.

 ## Getting Started

 The example `host` API implementation can be access via REST API at the following URL: https://pathfinderfx.azurewebsites.net.